kubernetes/community/contributors/guide/issue-triage.md

 If you can reproduce it:
 * [Define its priority](##step-three-define-priority)
 * Do a quick duplicate search to see if the issue has been reported already.
-If a duplicate is found, let the issue reporter know it by marking it duplicate.
-Label such issues as `triage/duplicate`.
+If a duplicate is found, let the issue reporter know, reference the original issue, and close the duplicate.

 If you can't reproduce it:
 * label it as a `triage/not-reproducible`